28th International Eucharistic Congress

 The 28th International Eucharistic Congress was held in Chicago, Illinois, United States from June 20 to 24, 1926.
 The event, held by the Catholic Church, was a eucharistic congress, which is a large scale gathering of Catholics that focuses on the Eucharist and other items of Catholic faith.
 The event was organized by Cardinal George Mundelein, the Archbishop of Chicago, and was the first International Eucharistic Congress held in the United States and the second held in North America.
 Cardinal Giovanni Bonzano served as the papal legate for the event.
 The event attracted a large number of people to the city, with most sources claiming at least several hundred thousand attendees.
 Large events were held throughout the area, at locations including Soldier Field, Holy Name Cathedral, and the Saint Mary of the Lake Seminary.
-Some sources claim that approximately 1 million people attended the closing day mass held at the seminary in nearby Mundelein, Illinois.
+Some sources claim that approximately 1 million people attended the closing day Mass held at the seminary in nearby Mundelein, Illinois.

 The congress is considered a major event in the history of Chicago, with some historians comparing the size of the event to the city's world's fairs.
 It is also regarded as an important occurrence in the history of the Catholic Church in the United States, as it demonstrated the size and power of the church in the historically Protestant United States.

 Background

 Eucharistic congresses are largescale events held by the Catholic Church that focus on the Eucharist and involve discussions on Catholic theology and the importance of the sacrament.
 The events include liturgies and discussions regarding the real presence of Christ in the Eucharist.
 International Eucharistic Congresses have been held by the church since 1881.
 The first was held in France that year, and by 1926 there had been 27 congresses.
 All but one (Montreal in 1910) had been held in either Europe or Asia.
 In 1924, Cardinal George Mundelein asked Pope Pius XI to declare Chicago the host city for the next International Eucharistic Congress.
 In February the following year, Mundelein announced that the Pope had approved the proposition.
+At the July 1924 Eucharistic Congress in Amsterdam, the choice of Chicago for the 1925 was made official.
 With this, Chicago served as the first city in the United States to host a congress.
 The selection was also seen as a sign of the growing importance of Chicago, which, according to a 2019 article published by the University of Saint Mary of the Lake, was still considered "mission territory" until 1908.
 Mundelein also hoped that holding the congress in Chicago would demonstrate the strength of the Catholic Church in the city, where much of the political power was held by Protestant elites.
 At the time, Chicago was home to slightly over 3 million people, of whom 880,000 were Catholic, prompting historian Thomas Doherty to refer to the city as "the nation's most Catholic city."